 1. Using a countdown timer to build up anticipation for your Thanksgiving sale

 Fear of Missing Out (FOMO) is a phenomenon that most business owners fail to utilize properly.
-Customers have an implicit tendency to be the first one to buy something and also the last person to miss out on something.
+Customers have an implicit tendency to be the first ones to buy something and also the last ones to miss out on something.

-This will not only drive traffic to your social media/website but will also enable you to attract customers onto a space with further promotional real estate.
+This will not only drive traffic to your social media/ website but will also enable you to attract customers to a space with further promotional real estate.
 They might visit for the offer but stay for your pictures, videos or testimonials, etc. You can use that to turn your visitors into potential customers.

-For eg: A person who came to check out your deal on a fancy top might stay because they saw a better offer for a skirt and may buy it too!
+For example, a person who came to check out your deal on a fancy top might stay because they saw a better offer for a skirt and may buy it too!
 Here you leveraged their FOMO to turn a visitor into a customer.

 It’s a powerful concept provided you apply it properly.